shlokgudadhe/CVosummarizerdemo/README.md

 # README for Conversation Summarization Chatbot

-A Streamlit-based conversational AI chatbot featuring intelligent conversation summarization, session management, and efficient memory handling for maintaining context across extended conversations.
+A Streamlit-based demo featuring intelligent conversation summarization, session management, and efficient memory handling for maintaining context across extended conversations.
+The summarizer is supposed to be integrated with Gemini API calls for bot responses.

 ## Features